Hentaigana: History

 The 1900 standard included the hiragana ゐ, ゑ, and を, which historically stood for the phonetically distinct moras /wi/, /we/, and /wo/ but are currently pronounced as /i/, /e/, and /o/, identically to い, え, and お.
 The を kana is still commonly used in the Japanese writing system, instead of お, for the direct object particle /-o/.
 These characters were deprecated by the 1946 spelling reform.

-Hentaigana are still used occasionally today in some contexts, such as store signs and logos, to achieve "old-fashioned" or "traditional" look.
+Hentaigana are still used occasionally today in some contexts, such as store signs and logos, to achieve the "old-fashioned" or "traditional" look.

-Katakana have variant forms, too.
-For example, (ネ) and (ヰ).
-However, katakana's variant forms are fewer than hiragana's ones.
+Katakana also has variant forms, such as (ネ) and (ヰ).
+However, katakana's variant forms are fewer than hiragana's.
 Katakana's choices of man'yōgana segments had stabilized early on and established – with few exceptions – an unambiguous phonemic orthography (one symbol per sound) long before the 1900 script regularization.

 Standardized hentaigana

-Prior to the proposal which led to the inclusion of hentaigana in Unicode 10.0, they were already standardized into a list by Mojikiban, part of the Japanese Information-technology Promotion Agency (IPA).
+Before the proposal which led to the inclusion of hentaigana in Unicode 10.0, they were already standardized into a list by Mojikiban, part of the Japanese Information-technology Promotion Agency (IPA).